 To boost IAF, Defence Ministry looking at French mid-air refuellers

-New Delhi, Dec 07: A French proposal to acquire six Airbus 330 multi role transport tanker aircraft on a government to government basis to expand the strike capabilities of the Indian Air Force and purchasing the latest mid-air refuellers is under consideration by the Ministry of Defence.
+New Delhi, Dec 07: A French proposal to acquire six Airbus 330 multi-role transport tanker aircraft on a government to government basis to expand the strike capabilities of the Indian Air Force and purchasing the latest mid-air refuellers is under consideration by the Ministry of Defence.

 The Indian Air Force wanted to get an Airbus 33 MRTT on a wet lease from a British company.
-However the proposal by France involves selling 5 to 7 year old aircraft to the IAF with a certification of another 30 years of platform life.
+However, the proposal by France involves selling 5 to 7-year-old aircraft to the IAF with a certification of another 30 years of platform life.
 This would be done at a reduced price.

 By April IAF to have 21 Rafale Fighter Jets